dynilib/dynibatch/README.md

-# Libdyni
+# Dynibatch

-Libdyni is a library, written in Python, dedicated to audio data processing for machine learning tasks.
+Dynibatch is a library, written in Python, dedicated to audio data processing for machine learning tasks.
 One of its main objective is to ease the creation of minibatches (data + targets) to be fed to some machine learning algorithm.

 ## Install